rajatmodi62/rajatmodi62.github.io/_posts/2025-12-03-energy_based_models.md

 ---
 Course notes of stefano ermons  CS230 lectures 11/12/13 at stanford.

 >> The sun illumines the world, but the light is one.
-Similarly, the energy of the Supreme illuminates the whole world, and yet the energy remains one.
+Similarly, the energy of the Supreme illuminates the whole world, and yet the energy remains one. (the sum of probabilities in energy based models also remains one :-))

 <div style="text-align: center; margin-bottom: 20px;">